-The input signal can be any floating point, fixed-point, integer, or boolean data type.
+The input signal can be double, single, an integer, boolean, Xilinx supported half or Xilinx supported fixed-point data type.

 The data type of the output is specified the mask parameters.

 The input can be real or complex, and scalar, vector, or matrix.
 The output signal has the same complexity and dimensions as the input signal.